francisco-gutierrez-bfg/Terraform/Docker_build_from_terraform_onprem/README.md

 b) Create a container from an image you built (custom):

    - First create an image from your Dockerfile:
-     Dokcer file content:
+     Docker file content:

          FROM centos:latest
          MAINTAINER Jdoe